 Employers looking to show they care about the well-being of employees may want to rethink traditional onboarding processes that require a heavy dose of sitting and listening.
 These sessions send the wrong signal about the importance employee health and suggests that the employer may not value or care about the well-being of its employees.
 It's one of the many ways you can lose out on top talents.

 Team Walking Challenges

-Many companies have a program to track and reward employee well-being.
+Many companies have an employee wellness program to track and reward employee well-being, encouraging physical activities.
 Employee onboarding is a great way to introduce the program to new employees and build the foundation for a culture of health.
 Try incorporating a special team challenge just for new employees to give them a fun and healthy activity to get to know each other while signing them up for the wellness program early on, a challenge (no pun intended) best addressed sooner rather than later.